BitcoinDesign/Guide/guide/case-studies/payjoin.md

 We learnt many things over the course of this case study, and the user flows we have designed already use many of these insights.

-- Payjoins are a great way to consolidate UTXOs so they pay lower fees in the long run – this can be especially useful to exchanges, trading desks who need this the most and possess technical ability to implement a robust setup
+- Payjoins are a great way to consolidate UTXOs so participants pay lower fees in the long run.
+This can be especially useful for trading desks at exchanges who need this the most, and possess the technical ability to implement a robust setup
 - Due to the back-&-forth between parties which can extend over multiple iterations/rounds, this case study introduces the term ‘payjoin handshake’ to encompass all the events between user actions
 - Maintaining an always-online endpoint seems to be the biggest hurdle for payjoin implementation, we list some alternatives here
-- Payjoin burdens the receiver with more requirements but also provides more benefits and opportunities
+- Payjoin burdens the receiver with more requirements, but also provides more benefits and opportunities
 - Address substitution is a powerful idea from BIP-78: it is a risk that can become a powerful ally for the payjoiner
 - Payjoins receivers can leverage their daily spending wallet-saving wallet setup, where the daily spending is used by the receiver as the payjoin hot wallet
 - Payjoin implementations should be mindful of the round-fee-rate heuristic for identifying payjoins, handle it without need for user decisions